 A cross channel marketing strategy will offer several options to your target audience, so you allow them to decide how they will interact with your business.

-This makes for better user experience across the board, which improves the chance of a conversion.
+This makes for a better customer experience across the board, which improves the chance of a conversion.

 4. Optimize Communications with Prospects

 96% of first-time visitors to your website aren’t ready to buy anything.

 People need time to get acquainted with your brand.
 Therefore, they must go through several stages before they pull out their credit card.

 The Marketing Rule of 7 asserts that your prospect must encounter your brand message at least seven times before they will take any action to buy your product or service.